Sub-Saharan Africa is a graveyard of numerous development projects.

-However, the Turkana people, like other Nilotic people in the Horn of Africa, are semi-nomadic pastoralists.
-They live feed on milk, blood and meat.
+However, the Turkana people, like other Nilotic tribes in the Horn of Africa, are semi-nomadic pastoralists.
+They feed on milk, blood and meat.
 Turkana locals who fish commercially are considered poor because they have no cattle.
 Therefore, fishing was considered a derogatory vocation, sort of.

 Africa is pot of socio-cultural, political and economic factors that would cripple any project model that refuses to adapt.
 International development bodies must choose flexibility over tradition; outcomes over processes.